System Call & Protection

 when the CPU receives a timer interrupt.
 Bit#31 of mcause

-is set to 1 because timer interrupt is an interrupt, and the lower bits are set to 7 because 7 is the code identifying machine timer interrupt.
-Similarly, if the CPU encounters an illegal instruction (i.e., the 4 bytes pointed by the program counter cannot decode into a CPU instruction), mcause
+because 7 is the code for machine timer interrupt.
+When the CPU meets an illegal instruction (i.e., the 4 bytes pointed by the program counter cannot decode into a CPU instruction), mcause

 will be set to 0x2